Uncertainty Quantification as a Principled Foundation for Explainable Artificial Intelligence: A Case Study of Counterfactual Explanations: Building Bridges: Uncertainty-aware XAI

-Moreover, research at the intersection of XAI and uncertainty quantification is predominantly concerned with differentiable as well as neural model classes applied to images and text, overlooking other areas of AI despite the prevalence of tabular data in real-life applications~\citep{shwartz2022tabular}.
-Consequently, (ante-hoc) inherently interpretable models -- which tend to offer superior performance for structured data~\citep{rudin2019stop} -- are neglected.
-They not only lack methods to imbue them with reliable aleatoric and epistemic uncertainty estimates~\citep{rudin2022interpretable}, but also that can produce human-centred explanatory insights (e.g., counterfactuals) into their operation.
-Since ante-hoc interpretability in itself is often insufficient to engender understanding in non-technical stakeholders, such techniques are of paramount importance~\citep{sokol2023reasonable}.
+Another relevant open challenge is the general neglect of (\emph{ante hoc}) inherently interpretable predictors~\citep{rudin2019stop}.
+Research at the intersection of XAI and uncertainty quantification is predominantly concerned with differentiable as well as neural model classes applied to images and text, thus overlooking other areas of AI.
+Similarly, whenever uncertainty estimates are required, they are usually approximated with ensemble methods that are unintelligible to humans.
+But tabular records are prevalent in real-life applications~\citep{shwartz2022tabular} and \emph{ante hoc} AI tends to achieve superior performance on structured data~\citep{rudin2019stop}.
+Such models, however, lack dedicated techniques for robust aleatoric and epistemic uncertainty quantification~\citep{rudin2022interpretable}.
+Additionally, \emph{ante hoc} interpretability may in itself be insufficient to engender understanding in non-technical stakeholders, but tools capable of producing reliable human-centred explanatory insights (like counterfactuals) into their operation are largely missing~\citep{sokol2023reasonable}.

+Crucially, \emph{ante hoc} modelling and uncertainty quantification are complementary and synergistic.
+Transparent AI with known capabilities and well-defined model form delivers a strong foundation for robust uncertainty estimation and decomposition; these insights, in turn, capture the predictor's quality and limitations, further reinforcing its interpretability and accountability.
+While this coupling remains largely unexplored, it is not unexpected (and has been briefly noted in the literature~\citep{rudin2022interpretable}) given that the model class choice is highly consequential, affecting both predictions and uncertainty estimates~\citep{hullermeier2021aleatoric}.
+For example, AI models can produce different outputs in sparse (training) data regions depending on whether they account for the underlying data distribution~\citep{perello2016background}.
+Native quantification of uncertainty also allows to avoid numerous pitfalls of its \emph{post hoc} estimation -- a practice that is notably at odds with the core principles of, and detrimental to, \emph{ante hoc} modelling.
+We further elaborate on some of these ideas and provide illustrative examples in \autoref{sec:methodology:ante}.

+In addition to benefiting uncertainty quantification, \emph{ante hoc} AI can facilitate better understanding of the notion of similarity used by the model, helping to alleviate some of the aforementioned challenges with defining meaningful distance metrics.
+Uncertainty awareness, on the other hand, creates a systematic pathway for adoption of human-centred developments from across XAI, thus extending the comprehensibility of \emph{ante hoc} AI systems to non-technical stakeholders, e.g., through counterfactual insights as we demonstrate next.